layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 - After being credited from on-chain channels, participants can create virtual applications with other participants
 - Virtual applications allow participants to allocate a portion of their balance for peer-to-peer transactions without requiring on-chain operations
 - The broker validates that:
-  - All participants have direct channels with the broker
+  - All participants have channels with the broker
   - All participants have sufficient funds in their respective accounts
   - The requested allocation amounts are available
 - Participants must provide signatures to authorize application creation
 - The application can designate specific signers who will have authority over application closure
-- Funds are transferred from participants' direct channel accounts to the new virtual application
+- Funds are transferred from participants' channel accounts to the new virtual application
 - The broker sets up message routing between participants

 ### 3. Virtual Application Operations